 complete cellular and molecular biology

-A highlight of the past year is the acquisition of a Yokogawa Spinning Disk confocal microscopy system, which was purchased through the award of a $525,000 NIH Shared Instrument grant.
-This new confocal imaging system will be housed in the COBRE Imaging Facility located in the Given Building.
-In sum, the Neuroscience COBRE supports research cores that broaden faculty research capabilities and access to these core facilities has significantly increased the competitiveness of neuroscience faculty for extramural funding.
+A highlight of the fourth year was setting up a Yokogawa Spinning Disk confocal microscopy system, which was purchased in the third year through the award of a $525,000 NIH Shared Instrument grant.
+This new confocal imaging system is housed in the COBRE Imaging Facility located in the Given Building, and adds a new dimension to imaging capabilities of this multi-user research core.
+This past year the Neuroscience COBRE provided funds to facilitate recruitment of a new Neurological Sciences faculty member, Matthew Weston, Ph.D.
+Dr.Weston is an outstanding young investigator who combines biophysical measurements, imaging, and molecular biology approaches to understand membrane ion channels that regulate neuronal excitability under normal and disease conditions.
+In sum, the Neuroscience COBRE continues to support research cores that broaden faculty research capabilities, and access to these core facilities has significantly increased the competitiveness of neuroscience faculty for extramural funding.